We offer undergraduate students research opportunities with speech-language-hearing sciences faculty members or University-wide faculty.

 Undergraduate honors students also pursue research and work with faculty members as part of their honors thesis.
 Similar to UROP, the research project may be of your own design, or it may be a faculty-initiated project in which you have substantial responsibility for carrying out the work.
 Learn more about faculty-directed research in the University's Honors Program.

 If you feel that you do not fit these categories, our department has more research opportunities for you.
-Our faculty are open to working with undergraduates outside of UROP and the Honors Program, so check out our faculty and their research specialties, and reach out to the members who stand out to you!
+Our faculty are open to working with undergraduates outside of UROP and the Honors Program, so check out our faculty and reach out to the members who stand out to you!